xoxzo/blog.xoxzo.com/content/Tutorials/introduction-2fa-en.md

 <br>
 <br>

-Please display the form to request the PIN input, the authentication will be successful if the input PIN matches with the *secret_key*.
+Please display the web-form to request the PIN input, the authentication will be successful if the input PIN matches with the *secret_key*.

 #Summary